Parrot: Origins and evolution

 The earliest records of modern parrots date to around 23–20 mya.
 The fossil record—mainly from Europe—consists of bones clearly recognisable as belonging to anatomically modern parrots.
 The Southern Hemisphere contains no known parrot-like remains earlier than the Early Miocene around 20 mya.

 Etymology

 The name 'Psittaciformes' comes from the ancient Greek for parrot, ψιττακός ('Psittacus'), whose origin is unclear.
 Ctesias (5th century BCE) recorded the name Psittacus after the Indian name for a bird, most likely a parakeet (now placed in the genus Psittacula).
-Pliny the Elder (23/24–79 CE) in his Natural History (book 10, chapter 58) noted that the Indians called the bird as "siptaces"; however, no matching Indian name has been traced.
+Pliny the Elder (23/24–79 CE) in his Natural History (book 10, chapter 58) noted that the Indians called the bird "siptaces"; however, no matching Indian name has been traced.
+Popinjay is an older term for parrots, first used in English in the 1500s.

 Phylogeny

+Molecular phylogenetic studies have shown that Psittaciformes form a monophyletic clade that is sister to the Passeriformes: The time calibrated phylogeny indicates that the Australaves diverged around 65 Ma (million years ago) and the Psittaciformes diverged from the Passeriformes around 62 Ma.

+Most taxonomists now divide Psittaciformes into four families: Strigopidae (New Zealand parrots), Cacatuidae (Cockatoos), Psittacidae (African and New World parrots) and Psittaculidae (Old World parrots).
+In 2012, Leo Joseph and collaborators proposed that the parrots should be divided into six families.
+The New Zealand parrots in the genus Nestor were placed in a separate family Nestoridae and the two basal genera in the family Psittaculidae (Psittrichas and Coracopsis) were placed in a separate family Psittrichasidae.
+The two additional families have not been recognised by taxonomists involved in curating lists of world birds and instead only four families are recognised.

+The following cladogram shows the phylogenetic relationships between the four families.
+The species numbers are taken from the list maintained by Frank Gill, Pamela Rasmussen and David Donsker on behalf of the International Ornithological Committee (IOC), now the International Ornithologists' Union.